wazuh/wazuh-documentation/source/user-manual/file-integrity/faqs_fim.rst

 ``How often does syscheck run?``
 -------------------------------------------------
-Syscheck frequency is configurable by the user with `frequency option <../configuration-files/ossec-conf/syscheck.html#frequency>`_.
+Syscheck frequency is configurable by the user with :ref:`frequency <reference_ossec_syscheck_frequency>`.
 By default is configured to run every 6 hours.

 ``Which is the CPU usage on the servers?``
 ---------------------------------------------------------